Tesla’s Elon Musk hits $769 million payday

 |-1.76%

-As CEO Tesla Musk has come into a huge payday worth nearly $800 million and it's not salary based because he doesn’t take one, instead he’s rolling the dice on a performance-based compensation plan.
+As Tesla CEO Musk has come into a huge payday worth nearly $800 million and it's not salary based because he doesn’t take one, instead he’s rolling the dice on a performance-based compensation plan.

 The electric car maker is firing on many cylinders helping the stock advance over 332 percent during the past 52 weeks, this in part helped Musk meet a series of financial goals, the company disclosed in an SEC Filing Thursday evening.